IBM/CRAIG/README.md

 #### 2. Creating .env file

-Make sure to set the `API_KEY` variable in a `.env` file to be used for IBM Cloud integration.
 To dynamically fetch Power VS images and storage pools within CRAIG, the IBM Power VS APIs require a workspace to be created and its GUID to be in an environment file.
+If CRAIG is used for Power VS configuration, the Power VS workspaces must be created.
 See [Power VS Workspace Deployment](.docs/power-vs-workspace-deployment.md) for more information.

-See `.env.example` found [here](./.env.example)
+Make sure to set the `API_KEY` variable in a `.env` file to be used for IBM Cloud integration.
+If the Power VS workspaces creation automation is run, add the `API_KEY` variable to the `.env` file that the automation creates.
+If Power VS workspace automation is not used, create an `.env` following the example found [here](./.env.example).

 #### 3. Start the application